hmrc/telemetry-docker-resources/README.md

 ## Overview
 This repository contains [cookiecutter](https://github.com/cookiecutter/cookiecutter) template resources for Telemetry AWS Docker repositories.
+[Here](docs/cookiecutter-attributes.md) is the list of cookiecutter attributes we are using in this repository.
 Only long-term, common and stable files should be added, e.g. scripts or configurations that, when the need to be changed, they can be changed in unison.
 It is worth noting that files in this template repository can be overridden in the repository using the templates.
 Simply add the file to a skip list defined in the `pyproject.toml` in the Docker repo.